 How to Wash Produce (Washing Fruits and Vegetables)

-Washing fruits and vegetables is probably the most important step in food prep, let me correct that – it is the most important step!
+Washing is perhaps the most important step in food preparation.
+Let me repeat that, it’s the most important step!

 …Especially if you like to eat them raw.